August 1, 2025: Be part of the conversation.

 Registration opening early May 2025.

-Moore received her bachelor’s degree in political science from Davidson College, her M.S.W. from Smith College School for Social Work and her Ph.D. in social and cultural anthropology from the California Institute of Integral Studies.
-She enjoys spending time with her two children, and their standard poodle Sadiki in the Hyde Park neighborhood of Chicago, Illinois.
+Moore received, her bachelor’s degree in political science from Davidson College, her M.S.W. from Smith College School for Social Work and her Ph.D. in social and cultural anthropology from the California Institute of Integral Studies.
+She enjoys spending time with her two children, and their 1.5 year old party poodle, Sadiki in the Hyde Park neighborhood of Chicago, Illinois.

 Rep. Crafts grew up in Belfast, where she learned that being from Maine meant needing to be a thoughtful problem-solver, a strong collaborator, and a champion for justice.
 She also learned the importance of hard work, dedication, and commitment to the community.
 These beliefs informed how she chose her profession, how she’s raising her two daughters, and her approach to public service.
 Rep. Crafts earned her bachelor's degree from Smith College and her master's in social work from the University of Maine.
 In addition to her work in the legislature, Rep. Crafts is a clinical social worker with a private practice, where she works with children and adults.